Local voices from the global South: Community action at the centre of resilient water solutions

 3. The capacity of the global community needs to be strengthened to meaningfully engage with local actors.
 Localising financial and climate jargon will facilitate community members sitting at the negotiating table as equal partners to ensure the success of adaptation projects on the ground

-The virtual side event will share the results of this process and will highlight three main issues:
+The virtual side event shared the results of the Regional Resilience Hub events and highlighted three main issues:

 1. The importance of promoting regional collaborative processes to strengthen climate resilience in the water sector in the regions.